ARK-Builders/ARK-Navigator/CONTRIBUTING.md

 This enables ktlint check to be executed automatically before any git commit.

-Please also fix all merge conflicts.
+Please also fix all merge conflicts 🛠

+We also care a lot about our software quality, that's why we are conducting code reviews before merging.

+Right now, the team isn't that big, so please be patient 🙂